Kari plunges into the world of espionage on a mission to save her parents while trying to impress the guy she’s been in love with forever.

 Yeah, breaking into Langley is so easy, right?
 WRONG.
 I would think you would need various plans to infiltrate Langley and escaping efficiently.
 You would need a lot of backup plans, right?
 These kids did no such thing.
 They had one plan.
 Go in.
 Break Kari’s mom (or her dad) out and escape.
 They essentially walked in and played it by ear, which is the worst thing you could do, especially in a government building that has restricted areas.
 Oh Kari, did you really think your plan was going to work?
 Didn’t you see the signs? *insert deep sighs and head shaking*

 This book should’ve just focused on the parents because they were far interesting.
-Here’s the thing: They’re accused of being double agents and.
+Here’s the thing: They’re accused of being double agents and [spoiler]usually, in books, they turn out not to be, but mannnn, these parents are really traitors and that was an amazing reveal[/spoiler].
 I loved it.
 It brought up questions of their secret lives.
 Give me that!

 I think I will avoid “light and fun” books from now on because obviously I will hate it and that makes me incredibly sad.
 If you’re like me and find yourself no longer enjoying these types of books, then you should stay away from this one.
 It’s not fun.
 Frustrating is more like it.